DeclareDesign/DeclareDesign/cran-comments.md

 ## Submission

 Thanks for reviewing this new version including a small number of minor features changes.
+The maintainer changed emails from graeme.blair@ucla.edu to graeme.blair@gmail.com.

 ## Test environments
 * local OS X install (release)